RovilSurioJr/rovilsuriojr.github.io/_posts/2020-12-11-Laboratory 8.md

 ### Scenario

-“I and my brother have a collection of anime figurines and I created a list for our current figurines and the one that is still currently in a pre-ordered state.
+I and my brother have a collection of anime figurines and I created a list for our current figurines and the one that is still currently in a pre-ordered state.
 In total, we currently have 6 nendoroids, 4 Figma, and 3 pop up parade.
 This cost us a total of 30,000.
 Meanwhile, the current figurines we pre-ordered that will be released in the future are 2 nendoroids, 2 figma, and 3 pop up parade, for a total of 18,000.
 I am still waiting for the other re-release of the figures I failed to acquire.
-Those are 4 nendoroids, 2 Figma, and 1 pop up parade which will be about 15,000.”
+Those are 4 nendoroids, 2 Figma, and 1 pop up parade which will be about 15,000.

-### Matrix form
+### System of linear equation

 ![Figure 1]({{site.baseurl}}/images/LAB8.1.jpg)

-The Figure above is the matrix form of the values or elements from the given scenario
+The Figure above is the system of linear equation form of the values or elements from the given scenario

 ---
 ***